 From 2020 until 2030

-- In Great Britain, RWE will decommission its last coal-fired power plant in 2020.
+- In the UK, RWE will decommission its last coal-fired power plant in 2020.

-- Dutch policy-makers are keen to end coal-fired electricity generation by 2030.
-RWE will therefore stop emitting CO2 from coal-fired power stations in the Netherlands by then.
-RWE is endeavouring to convert both plants in the Netherlands to biomass and will only operate them with this primary energy source, provided politically and economically feasible.
+- Dutch policy-makers are keen to end coal-ﬁred electricity generation by 2030.
+RWE will therefore stop emitting CO2 from burning hard coal in the Netherlands by then.
+RWE is endeavouring to convert both its plants in the Netherlands to biomass and will only operate them with this primary energy source, provided it is politically and economically feasible.

 From 2030 until 2040

-- The open-cast mine Garzweiler will only be in operation after 2030 for the purpose of supplying RWE’s remaining power stations and refinement facilities with fuel until coal-fired electricity generation comes to an end.
+- The Garzweiler opencast mine will only be in operation after 2030 for the purpose of supplying RWE’s remaining power stations and refinement facilities with fuel until coal-fired electricity generation comes to an end.

 - Germany plans to end coal-fired electricity generation by 2038 at the latest.

-- In addition to an extensive international portfolio with wind turbines and solar panels, RWE will rely on storage devices, biomass and in particular gas-fired power plants run with “green” gas, which will offset fluctuations in the production of wind and sun energy.
+- In addition to an extensive international portfolio with wind turbines and solar panels, RWE will rely on storage devices, biomass and in particular gas-fired power plants run with “green” gas, which will offset fluctuations in the production of energy from the wind and sun.

 RWE supports the objectives of the Paris Agreement